How to Dress Like a Breckenridge Local

 5. Getting your Gear Here: Oversized and/or additional baggage fees will leave your wallet empty quick.
 Opt to ship your equipment ahead of time for cheaper and easier transport.
 If that’s not your style, renting is always an option and Christie Sports at the Grand Timber Lodge has great deals (and if you’re a guest or owner, you get 20% off).
 You can rent all the gear you need, or bring your beloved boots and just grab skis or a board at the shop (but don’t forget a helmet).
 Feast your eyes on this blog for further details on how to ship and rent equipment, and see the packing list for your trip!

 6. Lodging: Breckenridge is one of the most visited resort towns in North America and lodging prices often reflect that.
-To avoid overpaying for sub-par accommodations, make sure to book your stay with Breckenridge Discount Lodging and we promise you won’t be disappointed!
-If you have the option, reserve digs that include a kitchenette or kitchen.
+To avoid overpaying for sub-par accommodations, make sure to book your stay with us and we promise you won’t be disappointed!
 Cooking your own breakfast and/or other meals will dramatically decrease your spending.
 Not sure what you can make in a kitchenette?
 Read this blog for the yummiest wholesome meals that you can conjure up in a crockpot while you après in the hot tub.

 If you incorporate the above tips into your Breck getaway, you’ll save significantly.
 Can’t argue with that, right?
 So, get it out of the way and go purchase some holiday gifts with that extra cash (you’re welcome).
 Then, get yourself and your loved ones to Summit County as soon as possible.
 After all, Breckenridge is the best gift that keeps on giving…

 Summer can be even busier than winter in this year-round mountain town.
-Weekends tend to get crowded, so make reservations for desired activities or accommodations.
-If you’re able to stay in town the night before, you’re guaranteed an earlier morning and fuller day (so long as your head hits the pillow before bar close or too many drinks).
+Weekends tend to get crowded, so make reservations for desired activities, restaurants, and accommodations.
+If you’re able to stay in town the night before, you’re guaranteed an earlier morning and fuller day (so long as your head hits the pillow before the bar closes or too many drinks).
 Check out the cheapest and best quality lodges here.
 If you aren’t able to swing that, make sure you hit the road EARLY to arrive by mid-morning.
-Friday afternoons and early evenings are the WORST time to venture to Breck; just don’t do it.
-Traffic is equally unbearable Sunday afternoons, so if you can avoid those times, you will save yourself and passengers a world of pain and terrible music (since much of the ride east doesn’t have radio stations).
+Friday afternoons and early evenings are the busiest times to venture to Breck; just don’t do it.
+Traffic is equally unbearable Sunday afternoons, so if you can avoid those times, you will save yourself and passengers a world of pain.
 Click here for further directions.

 1. Get Breck-fast in Breck

 Waiting in line to eat your first meal is never fun, especially if you’ve just driven up from the Front Range.
 Although Columbine Café and Salt Creek have tasty brunches, La Francaise does breakfast like no other.
-Call ahead to place a pick-up order (I recommend the bacon egg Swiss on the baguette), and use a 10% off coupon found in the “What to Do in Breckenridge” book (free in the upstairs lobby of Eric’s).
+Call ahead to place a pick-up order (I recommend the bacon egg Swiss on the baguette).
 Take your sandwich, friends, and sunscreen down to the Blue River near the Riverwalk Center, where you can enjoy a picnic along the water or while taking in the enchanting Breckenridge gardens.
 If you’d rather be in the river instead of eating by it, read this.

 The mountain’s most popular winter peak is just as happening in the summer!
 The Peak 8 Fun Park is an adrenaline-fueled adventure for children and adults alike.
 Take a race down the acclaimed alpine slides or soar through the sky on one of the highest zip lines in the country.
 Whip down the gold coaster while soaking in the Summit County scenery.
 Create some healthy competition over some mini golf or get lost in the Minecraft Maze!
 You can also check out the new downhill biking course, or even take a scenic chairlift ride if that floats your boat.